dariusf/fable/test/examples.t/crime.md

 - `?reached(knife_knowledge, 'prints_on_knife') && knife_loc == 'joe'`
     'There are prints on the blade.' `1`
+    'There are prints on the blade,' I told him.
     He regarded them carefully.
     'Hrm.
 Not very complete.
 It'll be hard to get a match from these.'
     `reach(knife_knowledge, 'joe_seen_prints_on_knife')`